Last updated on May 27th, 2023 at 04:38 pm

 As in this case, the 2nd parameter is zero, so the moment of force is also zero.

-Unit of moment of force in SI
+Unit of the moment of force in SI

-Its SI unit is Newton metre (Nm)
+Its SI unit is Newton meter (Nm)

-Sample numerical problem on moment of force
+Sample numerical problem on the moment of force

-1 ] Calculate the Moment of force.
+1 ] Calculate the Moment of force from the given setup shown in the diagram below.

 Solution: Moment of force = 40 N x 2 m= 80 Nm